relxd/lxd-sdk/docs/NetworksApi.md

 <a name="getNetworksUUID"></a>
 # **getNetworksUUID**
-> GetNetworksUUIDResponse getNetworksUUID(uuid, recursion, filter)
+> BackgroundOperationResponse getNetworksUUID(uuid, recursion, filter)